biface/biface/README.md

 ## Hi there 👋

+Chief Information Officer (CIO) at one of France’s leading universities, with international professional experience and active involvement in European higher education and research networks.

+Passionate about amateur development and contributing to open-source projects for the joy of creating, improving, and giving visibility to overlooked tools.

+This space is where I occasionally share **personal reflections** on software development, IT governance, and professional experiences—always behind the comfort of a pseudonym.

 <!--
 **biface/biface** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.